service-bot/servicebot-docs/docs/contributing.md

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario using the custom issue template.
-Please stick to the issue template.
+In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario.

 Unfortunately we are not able to investigate / fix bugs without a minimal reproduction scenario, so if we don't hear back from you we may close the issue.